 Just about any poultry is good for dogs to eat and they love it, in some cases more than beef.
 But, any feathered meat will present more risks than other kinds.
 Not least of these is Salmonella.
 This means the dog must have any type of poultry well-cooked.

 Chicken: A healthy, lean meat with lots of protein to supplement a dog’s high energy.
-The nutrients contained within chicken provide for strong bones, teeth, muscles and a beautiful coat.
+The nutrients contained within chicken provide for strong bones, teeth, muscles, and a beautiful coat.
 It contains more protein and less fat than pork or beef.

-Turkey: Not only is turkey excellent for dogs with food sensitivities, it’s also lean with highly digestible proteins.
+Turkey: Not only is turkey excellent for dogs with food sensitivities, but it’s also lean with highly digestible proteins.
 Don’t worry about tryptophan contained within turkey making your pooch sleepy, pork and chicken have infinitely more and dogs are often fine eating those.

-Ostrich: An excellent meat for dogs with food allergies, ostrich can provide a nice array of nutrients and protein while being relatively lean.
+Ostrich: An excellent meat for dogs with food allergies, the ostrich can provide a nice array of nutrients and protein while being relatively lean.
 But, there aren’t many calories so it may be better to give it to pups who also suffer from obesity issues.

 Pheasant: Another hunting favorite, pheasant is a good meat for dogs to eat.
-It has tons of protein, calories and fat.
+It has tons of protein, calories, and fat.
 So, it’s good if you’re looking to fatten up your pooch.

-Duck: This is a great option if your dog is a picky eater with issues being under weight.
-Duck is the fattiest poultry available with a low protein content, so it’s not good for dogs with obesity issues.
+Duck: This is a great option if your dog is a picky eater with issues of being under weight.
+Duck is the fattiest poultry available with low protein content, so it’s not good for dogs with obesity issues.

 Red Meat

 Beef is a common ingredient used in many commercial dog kibbles.
-So, it’s also a popular and safe go-to for people to give to their dogs as a whole meat since it’s nutritious and affordable.
+So, it’s also a popular and safe go-to for people to give to their dogs as whole meat since it’s nutritious and affordable.

 Cow: Cow meat is nutritious for dogs, it contains fatty acids that maintain muscle tone and joint support with plentitudes of Omga-6 fatty acids.
 The best cuts will be ground beef as well as round or chuck steaks.